ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 show_profiler
 -------------

-If :ref:`Display Output Profiler <output-debug-display-profiler-label>` is enabled, Super Admins will see benchmark results, SQL queries, and submitted form data displayed at the bottom of the browser window.
-This is useful for debugging.
+Enable Output Profiler.
+When enabled, Super Admins will see benchmark results, SQL queries, and submitted form data displayed at the bottom of the browser window.

 ========== ========
 Value      Behavior
 ========== ========
-``y``      Enables output profiler
+``y``      Enable output profiler
-``n``      Default value, disables output profiler
+``n``      Disable output profiler **(default)**
 ========== ========

 Example Usage::